 Data which conforms to this product specification must be delivered by means of an Exchange Set.

 An Exchange Set will consist of one or more CNP datasets.
 An Exchange Set may also include one or more support files containing supplementary information encoded in separate files.
 These are linked to the CNP dataset features, by feature and information type attributes defined in the application schema; for example, fileReference.
 Each Exchange Set will include a single (XML) Catalogue file.
-S-128 Exchange Set Catalogues conform to S-100 Edition 5.0.0, Part 4a, Figure 4a-D-2 without modification, containing discovery metadata for each CNP dataset as well as support files.
-S-128 Exchange Set structure conforms to S-100 Edition 5.0.0, Part 4a, Figure 4a-D-3 without modification.
+S-128 Exchange Set Catalogues conform to S-100 Edition 5.2.0, Part 17, Figure 17-6 without modification, containing discovery metadata for each CNP dataset as well as support files.
+S-128 Exchange Set structure conforms to S-100 Edition 5.2.0, Part 17, Figure 17-2 without modification.